HannahKhalili/messenger-service/README.md

     ./gradlew clean test build

+After build the project, the output will be in `build/libs` directory (`messenger-1.0.jar`).
+For run the jar file you can use this command in the command line:

+    java -jar ./build/libs/messenger-1.0.jar

 ### Usage
 The server is listening on port `:8080` and will respond to the following http requests:
 - POST /messages